DMD1070/DMD1070.github.io/lessons/5-intermediate-html-css.md

 - Unordered list of band members
 - Table with 2-columns
   - Year album was released
-  - title of the album
+  - Title of the album

 **discography.html should have, for *each* album:**